-The interior lights have a three-position switch and operate regardless of ignition switch position.
+The interior light has a three-position switch and operates regardless of ignition switch position.

-When the switch is in the ON position 1, the interior lights illuminate, regardless of door position.
+When the switch is in the ON position (1), the interior lights illuminate, regardless of door position.
 The lights will go off after about 30 minutes unless the ignition key is in the ACC or ON position.

-When the switch is in the O position 2, the interior lights will stay on for about 30 seconds when:
+When the switch is in the center O position, the interior lights will stay on for about 30 seconds when:

-- The doors are unlocked by the keyfob, a key or the power door lock switch while all doors are closed and the ignition switch is in the OFF position. - The driver's door is opened and then closed while the key is removed from the ignition switch. - The key is removed from the ignition switch while all doors are closed.
+- The doors are unlocked by the keyfob (if so equipped), a key or the power door lock switch while all doors are closed and the ignition switch is in the OFF position. - The driver's door is opened and then closed while the key is removed from the ignition switch. - The key is removed from the ignition switch while all doors are closed.